-- The Synphony Model Compiler library includes some toolboxes at the top level: SynCoSimTool, SHLSTool and SynFixPtTool.
+- The Synphony Model Compiler library includes some top-level functionality like the SynCoSimTool, SHLSTool and SynFixPtTool toolboxes.
 They are documented along with the other blocks. - Some Synphony Model Compiler blocks are classified as custom blocks.
-For details, and a list of the custom blocks, see Primitives and Custom Blocks, on page 800. - Some blocks are specialized blocks, and the icons reflect the difference.
-For example, Black Box, M Control, and the port and subsystem blocks. - The appendix Blockset Summary, on page 945, contains a quick reference list of parameters like saturation and word length for different blocks.
+For details, and a list of the custom blocks, see Primitives and Custom Blocks, on page 984. - Some blocks are specialized blocks, and the icons reflect the difference.
+For example, Black Box, M Control, and the port and subsystem blocks. - The appendix Blockset Summary, on page 1129, contains a quick reference list of parameters like saturation and word length for different blocks.